EN-IH-WDPT-JUN21/UrszulaF_Mushrooms_All/README.md

  ##### Animal update

   <ol>
-      <li> (PREMIUM/ADMIN) Here you can update data.
-Please send us photo via email if you want to change it. </li>
+      <li> (PREMIUM/ADMIN) Here you can update data. </li>
+    <li> Please send us photo via email if you want to change it.
+In photo field write the name of the file you send. </li>
   </ol>

  #### User list